rollkit/rollkit/docs/lazy-adr/adr-009-state-fraud-proofs.md

   map<string, StateWitness> state_witness = 4;

   // Fraudulent state transition has to be one of these
-  // Only one have of these three can be non-nil RequestBeginBlock fraudulent_begin_block = 5;
+  // Only one of these three can be non-nil RequestBeginBlock fraudulent_begin_block = 5;
   RequestDeliverTx fraudulent_deliver_tx = 6;
   RequestEndBlock fraudulent_end_block = 7;